mgsisk/usatkdmi.com/src/_pages/programs.md

 ---
 title: Programs
 excerpt: >
-  Martial arts, aerobic exercise, one-on-one personal training; whatever you interest, USA Tae Kwon Do has a program to fit your needs.
+  Martial arts, aerobic exercise, one-on-one personal training; whatever your interest, USA Tae Kwon Do has a program to fit your needs.
 permalink: /programs/
 nav: